 Selection of Fellows:

 Fellows will be notified the week of 4 April.
 Followup meetings will occur through the rest of the Spring semester to discuss potential projects and materials.
-The fellowship will begin on 6 June and will run until 26 July 2019.
+The fellowship will begin on 6 June and will run until 31 July 2020.

 DTSFs will be paid $9.50 an hour plus a housing and meal allowance for the duration of the program.